SupertigerDev/better-in-game-chat/README.md

-### What most game chat systems currently:
+### Most game chat systems currently:
 - Close on you for no reason
 - Close when on the loading screen
-- Chat delay (I hate you Valorant)
 - Close when you res-pawn
+- Have a chat delay bug (I hate you Valorant)

 Overwatch doesn't have these issues, and so doesn't this overlay.